operating-systems file-management

 Free space management refers to the techniques used by the OS to track and allocate unassigned blocks on a secondary storage device.

-A vector where each bit represents one block on the disk.
+A vector where each bit represents one disk block:

-A linked list of all free disk areas.
-Each entry in the list contains a pointer to the start of a free region and the number of blocks in that region.
+A linked list of free disk areas.
+Each entry contains a pointer to the start of a free region and the number of blocks.

-The free space is managed as if it were a special system file.
-It stores the addresses of all free blocks in an indexed structure.
-This is efficient for all types of file allocation methods.
+Free space managed as a special system file storing addresses of all free blocks in an indexed structure.
+Efficient for all file allocation methods.